-Ash is my main home server .
-It hosts a few virtual machines (including this website), it also a good point to document the configuration somewhere; as the source of this website is on git hub this also makes a nice config back-up.
+Ash was my main home server.
+It hosted a few virtual machines (including this website), it also a good point to document the configuration somewhere; as the source of this website is on git hub this also makes a nice config back-up.

 Named after Ash Ketchum